mahyarmirrashedpro/personal-projects/extractor/README.md

 * `-f` specifies the CSV files to be processed;
 * `-u` specifies results should be filtered on uniqueness (e.g. only show unique email addresses throughout all registrations); and
 * `-m` specifies results should be filtered on member-only registrants.
+* `-s` specifies results should be only for students requesting slides (only applicable to `-e` operation flag, practically).

 Operation flags (mutually exclusive during single program instance):
 * `-a` specifies to show attendance count;